Table of Contents

 • trackablePatchAmbiguity

-These metrics are rated from an image algorithm dimension, with each metric still scored on a difficulty scale from 0 to 4.
+These metrics rate from an algorithmic perspective, each still assigning a difficulty score from 0 to 4.

 • Cloud recognition management